Knightian uncertainty

 In this matter Knight's own views were widely shared by key economists in the 1920s and 1930s who played a key role distinguishing the effects of risk from uncertainty.
 They were particularly concerned with the different impact on human behavior as economic agents.
 Entrepreneurs invest for quantifiable risk and return; savers may mistrust potential future inflation.

 Whilst Frank Knight's seminal book elaborated the problem, his focus was on how uncertainty generates imperfect market structures and explains actual profits.
 Work on estimating and mitigating uncertainty was continued by G. L. S. Shackle who later followed up with Potential Surprise Theory.

 However, the concept is largely informal and there is no single best formal system of probability and belief to represent Knightian uncertainty.
 Economists and management scientists continue to look at practical methodologies for decision under different types of uncertainty.

 Related concepts

 Common cause and special cause

 The difference between predictable variation and unpredictable variation is one of the fundamental issues in the philosophy of probability, and different probability interpretations treat predictable and unpredictable variation differently.
 The debate about the distinction has a long history.

+Whereas known unknowns and unknown unknowns are both states of unquantifiable or Knightian uncertainty, known knowns – e.g. the probability of rolling a six with a die – is not, as the risk can be measured and probabilities estimated.